-From 15 July, borders are open to repatriation flights for Moroccan citizens, foreign nationals who are resident in Morocco, and their families.
+Borders are open to repatriation flights for Moroccan citizens, foreign nationals who are resident in Morocco, and their families:

-The following conditions must be met to enter Morocco:
+All eligible passengers must meet the following conditions to enter Morocco:

 Provinces are categorized into two zones depending on the level of COVID-19 risk present in the region, and these categories are updated on a weekly basis.
 An exceptional movement certificate may be required for various activities depending on whether you are in an area categorized as zone 1 or zone 2.

 It is compulsory to wear a face mask in public.

 Before you buy a travel insurance policy, check your government travel warnings and health advice – there may be no travel insurance cover for locations with a government travel ban or health advice against travel.